 If you’re not too well-versed in the vernacular, eating out in Japan can be a bit stressful.
-Pointing and gesturing will get you somewhere, but it might also get you something you didn’t order!
-Too cheap to pay for Japanese lessons?
+Pointing and gesturing will get you some of the way, but it might also get you something you didn’t order!
+No time for Japanese lessons?
 No problem.
-Print out this guide and prepare to dine like a pro.
+Whip out this guide on how to order food in Japanese and prepare to dine like a pro.

-Upon entering a restaurant, you will likely be greeted with the word “irasshaimase”, meaning “Welcome”.
-Soon after, the person greeting you will likely follow up with, “Nan mei sama desu ka?”, or “How many people?”
+Upon entering a café, restaurant or izakaya (the Japanese equivilent of a pub) you will likely be greeted with the word “irasshaimase”, meaning “Welcome”.
+Soon after, the person greeting you will likely follow up with:

 Now it’s time to respond in Japanese!
 To do that, it will help to know a little more about one important part of this sentence: the “mei” counter.